zerotohero-dev/zerotohero-web/content/tips/mastodon-101.md

 # Switch to that user:
 sudo su - mastodon

-# Validate that we are on the correct user accout:
+# Validate that we are on the correct user account:
 whoami
 # mastodon
 ```